The Sun Rises on Us All

 The Sun Rises on Us All (日掛中天) is a 2025 Chinese drama film directed by Cai Shangjun, co-written by Han Nianjin and Cai.
 It follows Meiyun (Xin Zhilei) and Baoshu (Zhang Songwen), a former couple, who meet again years after their separation.

 The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 5 September 2025, where Xin won the Volpi Cup for Best Actress.
+It was theatrically released in China on 7 November.

 Synopsis

 Former lovers Baoshu and Meiyun have estranged after an accident.
 Seven years later, the man and woman meet again and are confronted with long-forgotten secrets from their past.